 Business Inheritance Tax Relief: How to Protect Your Business from a 40% Tax Bill

 When a business owner passes away, their company can face a serious threat: inheritance tax.
-Without proper planning, up to 40% of the business’s value could go to HMRC.
-Fortunately, business inheritance tax relief in the UK offers a way to avoid this financial shock.
-In this article, we explain everything you need to know about Business Property Relief (BPR), how to qualify, and how to protect your business for the next generation.
+Without proper planning, up to 40% of the business’s value could go to HMRC — potentially forcing your family to sell shares, assets, or even the entire company just to settle the bill.
+Fortunately, business inheritance tax relief in the UK offers a way to shield your business from this financial shock.
+In this article, we explain everything you need to know about Business Property Relief (BPR), how to qualify, what’s changing from April 2026, and how to protect your business for the next generation.

 What is Business Inheritance Tax Relief?

-Business inheritance tax relief, known officially as Business Property Relief (BPR), allows eligible business assets to be passed on free of inheritance tax (IHT).
+Business inheritance tax relief, known officially as Business Property Relief (BPR), allows eligible business assets to be passed on with reduced or zero inheritance tax (IHT).
 BPR can reduce the value of qualifying business property by up to 100% when calculating IHT.
-This means your business could be inherited tax-free—but only if certain conditions are met.
+This means your business could be inherited free of IHT — but only if certain conditions are met.
+It’s one of the most valuable reliefs available under UK tax law, and proper planning is essential to ensure you actually qualify when the time comes.

 How Inheritance Tax Affects Business Owners

-Inheritance Tax is currently charged at 40% on estates worth over £325,000.
+Inheritance Tax is currently charged at 40% on estates worth over the nil rate band of £325,000 per person (frozen since 2009 and confirmed frozen until at least April 2031).
 If your business forms a significant part of your estate, its value could push your total well above this threshold.
-Without relief, your family may be forced to sell shares, assets, or even the entire company just to pay the tax bill.
+The Residence Nil Rate Band of £175,000 per person only applies when a qualifying residential property passes to direct descendants — it doesn’t help with business assets.
+Without BPR, your family may be forced to sell shares, assets, or even the entire company just to pay the tax bill — and that bill is due within six months of death.
+For context, this is a bill that can easily run into hundreds of thousands of pounds, and HMRC will charge interest if it isn’t paid on time.

 Who Qualifies for Business Inheritance Tax Relief?